pengxiang-wang/continual-learning-arena-legacy/README.md

 Train continual learning model with default configuration.
 The default experiment is:
 - Dataset: task-incremental learning, permuted MNIST classification, 10 tasks;
-- Network: MLP network structure, task-incremental head;
+- Network: MLP network structure, task-incremental heads;
 - Algorithm: simply initialise from last tasks (usually refered to as Finetuning or SGD);
 - Metric: test average accuracy and loss over all tasks, at each task's training end.